randose/mypyproj-cli/README.md

-# MyPyProj CLI
+# Pax

-This is a command line tool that helps create and manage Python projects.
-It is built using Python and the Typer library.
+Pax is a command line tool that helps create and manage Python projects.
+It is built using Python and the Typer library, and relies on pipenv to manage virtual environments.

 ## Building